jgao/alpaca/README.md

 - experimentation system that allows multiple strategies to be run - A/B
 - DB integration to track trades
 - backtesting system - how do we get the data, abstraction of strategy?
 - system to alert if bot fails. slack integration? allows human decision input through integration
+- unit testing - bot fails when I'm still asleep